open-horizon/anax/docs/model_policy.md

 - `destinationType`: The {{site.data.keyword.edge_notm}} Pattern in use by nodes where this object should be deployed.
 This field is optional and mutually exclusive with `destinationPolicy`.
 You should delete this field when using `destinationPolicy`.
 - `destinationList`: The list of destinations as an array of pattern:nodeId pairs where the object will be deployed.
 This field is mutually exclusive with `desinationID` and `destinationPolicy`.
 You should delete this field when using `destinationPolicy`.
 - `destinationPolicy`:
-  - `properties`: Policy properties as described [here](./properties_and_constraints.md) which a node policy constraint can refer to.
+  - `properties`: Policy properties as described [here](./properties_and_constraints.md) that a node policy constraint can refer to.
-  - `constraints`: Policy constraints as described [here](./properties_and_constraints.md) which refer to node policy properties.
+  - `constraints`: Policy constraints as described [here](./properties_and_constraints.md) that refer to node policy properties.
-  - `services`: A list of services which can consume the associated model object.
+  - `services`: A list of services that can consume the associated model object.
     - `serviceName`: The name of the service that will consume the model object.
 This is the same value as found in the `url` field [here](./service_def.md).
-    - `orgID` : The organization in which the service in `serviceName` is defined.
+    - `orgID` : The organization where the service in `serviceName` is defined.
     - `version`: A version range indicating the set of service versions with which this model object is associated.
     - `arch`: The hardware architecture of the service in `serviceName`, or `*` to indicate any compatible architecture.
 This is the same value as found in the `arch` field [here](./service_def.md).
 - `expiration`: A timestamp/date indicating when the object expires (it is automatically deleted).
 The timestamp should be provided in RFC3339 format.
 This field is optional.